Teenlife

 Should Your Teen Play Sports in College?

-Since age six, my daughter has been playing sports.
+My daughter has played sports since she was six years old.
 Naturally athletic and with a strong competitive spirit, she played a variety of sports until she got to high school and began focusing on track.
 A varsity athlete her whole high school career, she now faces a decision – should she try to continue competing in college?

 Understanding the Different Levels of College Sports